 22. Cut the Tacking Stitch off Your Suit

-Remove all stitches, including the ones on the back of the vents, the lapels, and the pockets.
+Remove all stitches, including those on the back of the vents, the lapels, and the pockets.
 Their purpose is to prevent the jacket from getting wrinkled during the shipping process.

 23. Shoes Should be Matched According to the Color of Your Suit